klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 | block number or hash | QUANTITY &#124; TAG &#124; HASH| Integer or hexadecimal block number, or the string `"earliest"` or `"latest"` as in the [default block parameter](./block.md#the-default-block-parameter), or block hash.|

 {% hint style="success" %}
-**Note**: In versions earlier than klaytn v1.7.0, only hex string type is available.
+Note: In versions earlier than Klaytn v1.7.0, only hex string type is available.
 {% endhint %}

 **Return Value**